THANNAGA/Reset-Networks/README.md

 Cortical topography in the strict sense is the notion that "nearby neurons in the cortex have receptive fields at nearby locations in the world" [[1]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4074559/).
 When understood as applying also to local fields or voxels as well as to neurons, this is a widespread phenomenon in brain imaging, observed throughout the visual cortex as well as in some associative areas.

+### Topography for numbers in parietal cortex

-In parietal cortex, voxels selective for similar numbers are more likely to be contiguous, a phenomenon which has only been partially explained as a planar diffusion process of number codes, due to locally but randomly connected cortical units [2].
-As the figure below shows, a Reset Network trained to map images of numbers onto number codes succeeds in reproducing topographic organization for numbers.
+In parietal cortex, voxels selective for similar numbers are more likely to be contiguous, a phenomenon which has only been partially explained as a planar diffusion process of number codes, due to an underlying locally and randomly connected network of cortical units [2].
+This network, however, did not process real stimuli.
+As the figure below shows, a Reset Network trained to map images of numbers onto number codes succeeds in reproducing topographic organization.

 ![Reset_numerotopy](https://user-images.githubusercontent.com/13241166/141204652-fa07b2f1-b3dd-4043-98e3-dd7da3caf01c.png)

+Number topgraphy is clearly visible on the selectivity map, and quantified in the plot above, where it can also be seen to emerge very quickly during training.
+Topography and neighborhood are both very significantly above levels obtained for shuffled selectivity maps.
+Also notable is the tendency of subnetworks to specialize for specific numbers, + or -1.

+### Topography in ventral occipito-temporal cortex

 ## References
 [1] Patel GH, Kaplan DM, Snyder LH.
 Topographic organization in the brain: searching for general principles.
 Trends Cogn Sci.
 2014;18(7):351-363. doi:10.1016/j.tics.2014.03.008